 With the yarn threaded on your needle you are ready to start wrapping your pumpkin now.

-Take the threaded needle and feed it down through the hole, pulling all of the yarn through and pulling it all as tight as you can.
+Take the threaded needle and feed it down through the hole, pulling all of the yarn through and pulling it as tight as you can.

 You will have your first wraps of yarn on your little pumpkin!
 Continue wrapping with the same motion down and through your pumpkin pulling tightly on the yarn each time.

 You may have times when the yarn wants to find its way into the crevices or seams of the pumpkins like this one.
 Don’t fight it, just let the yarn settle in there and then go back and fill the space in between afterwards.
-It will all get covered.

 When you think you are finished with your pumpkin, make sure you give it a good look all the way around and add another layer of yarn anyplace you think you may need a little more to cover the styrofoam.
 Finish it off by threading the yarn down beneath the layers of yarn in the middle of the hole in your pumpkin.